US STOCKS-Wall St nearly flat on lackluster earnings

 The S&P 500 on Friday capped its biggest weekly gain in three months on stronger-than-expected earnings from Google and Morgan Stanley, as well as a deal in Washington temporarily resolving a political deadlock over the budget and raising the debt-ceiling.
 The S&P managed a slight gain to again close at a record high.

 S&P sectors were mixed, with healthcare stocks making the biggest decline, down 0.6 percent.
-Thomas Nyheim, vice president and portfolio manager at Christiana Trust in Greenville, Delaware, said the healthcare sector will be unpredictable until the effects of President Obama’s healthcare law play out.
+Nyheim, who manages investments in healthcare stocks, said the sector will be unpredictable until the effects of President Obama’s health care law play out.

-“The push for healthcare is going to be greater as more people age and come online.
-We just don’t know how it’s going to affect the bottom line,” said Nyheim, who manages investments in healthcare stocks.

 McDonald’s fell 0.6 percent to $94.59 after it reported revenue that missed estimates and warned global October sales could be relatively flat.